iNMR icon

 folder containing your scripts

 To access your custom Lua scripts, you should store them into a folder whose path is declared here.
 The folder can be organized into sub-folders.
-Press the button “choose” to set or change the folder via the standard Choose File dialog.
+Press the button “choose” to set or change the folder via the standard Choose Folder dialog.
 If, instead, you write the absolute path, don't use the tilde character.

 shortcut buttons

 You can create shortcuts to your favorite scripts that will appear like buttons inside the iNMR console.
 The scripts must reside at the top level of your scripts folder and their names should not contain spaces.
-To create the buttons, insert the names, without extensions, into this field, separated by spaces.
+To create the buttons, insert the names, without extension, into this field, separated by spaces.

 ■ Display Preferences